-Analysis and evaluation method

-- (1) Entrust an external organization to conduct a questionnaire survey of all Directors and members of the Audit & Supervisory Board - (2) Based on the results of the questionnaire and quantitative and qualitative analysis of matters such as the content of agenda items submitted to the Board of Directors' meetings and the deliberation time, all members of the Board of Directors discuss actions taken in response to the recommendations and issues raised in the evaluation of effectiveness conducted in past fiscal years, the activities of the Nomination Advisory Committee and the Governance and Remuneration Advisory Committee, as well as future issues and other topics - (3) Review by external experts to ensure objectivity
+Analysis and evaluation method Entrust an external organization to conduct a questionnaire survey of all Directors and members of the Audit & Supervisory Board Based on the results of the questionnaire and quantitative and qualitative analysis of matters such as the content of agenda items submitted to the Board of Directors' meetings and the deliberation time, all members of the Board of Directors discuss actions taken in response to the recommendations and issues raised in the evaluation of effectiveness conducted in past fiscal years, the activities of the Nomination Advisory Committee and the Governance and Remuneration Advisory Committee, as well as future issues and other topics Review by external experts to ensure objectivity Evaluation results for the current period The Board of Directors evaluated that the Board, the Nomination Advisory Committee and the Governance and Remuneration Advisory Committee are functioning appropriately and their effectiveness is being ensured.
+The results of the quantitative and qualitative analysis, as well as the results of the questionnaire survey conducted by an external organization, confirm that the current composition, administration, and discussion of Board meetings are appropriate.
+Steady actions in response to the recommendations and issues raised in the previous fiscal year were confirmed.
+It was confirmed that the number of members and composition of the Nomination Advisory Committee and the Governance and Remuneration Advisory Committee were appropriate and that the committees' discussions vs. the previous fiscal year Evaluation points Composition of the Board of Directors > Increase in female officers (2 in FY2022 ▶ 3 in FY2023) Increase in the ratio of outside directors (33.3% in FY2021 ▶ 38.5% in FY2022 ▶ 41.6% in FY2023) of Directors Explanatory materials devised to sufficiently convey what the executive divisions have considered Start of pre-board meeting briefings to outside members of the Audit & Supervisory Board Enhanced discussions by securing time for deliberations Discussions about medium- to long-term issues

-Evaluation results fo

-The Board of Directors evaluated that the Board, the Nomination Advisory Committee and the Governance and Remuneration Advisory Committee are functioning appropriately and their effectiveness is being ensured.

-- The results of the quantitative and qualitative analysis, as well as the results of the questionnaire survey conducted by an external organization, confirm that the current composition, administration, and discussion of Board meetings are appropriate. - Steady actions in response to the recommendations and issues raised in the previous fiscal year were confirmed. - It was confirmed that the number of members and composition of the Nomination Advisory Committee and the Governance and Remuneration Advisory Committee were appropriate and that the committees' discussions were substantial.